ergochat/ergo/docs/MANUAL.md

     /NS REGISTER *

-Once you've registered, you'll need to setup SASL to login (or use NickServ IDENTIFY).
+Once you've registered, you'll need to set up SASL to login.
 One of the more complete SASL instruction pages is Freenode's page [here](https://freenode.net/kb/answer/sasl).
 Open up that page, find your IRC client and then setup SASL with your chosen username and password!

+If your client doesn't support SASL, you can typically use the "server password" (`PASS`) field in your client to log into your account automatically when connecting.
+Set the server password to `accountname:accountpassword`, where `accountname` is your account name and `accountpassword` is your account password.

 ## Account/Nick Modes